dougmurray/programming-references/tmux/instant-tmux.md

 # Tmux Instant

 These are the order of common commands to for using **tmux**.
 The default is CTRL b, however it can be changed to the easier CTRL a.
+Note: To scroll: CTRL b [ then use arrow keys.
+Press q to quit scroll mode.

 ## Order of commands